zampolli75/Rtests/R_beginners.md

 We believe that the best way to learn to use a new software for data analysis is to work on solving real-world problems.
-You might find it hard at first, but if you like you solve this kind of problems, it means you're in the right career path.
+You might find it hard at first, but if you like to solve this kind of problems, it means you're in the right career path.

 # Scenario
 We want to buy an [Alexa smart speaker](